 - Have a completed Health Data Record (with all required immunizations) upon admission and as required by clinical facilities. - Carry health insurance while enrolled at Samford.
 Students in the MSSON are required to provide proof of current personal health insurance coverage.
 Each semester, students in the MSSON are automatically enrolled in the University sponsored student health insurance plan unless the student has waived coverage.
 There is a charge for this coverage.
-To have the charge removed from his/her Samford account, a nursing student must provide proof of insurance by completing the insurance waiver at http://www.studentinsurance.com/Schools/AL/SU/?CollegeID=217 - Provide current documentation of BLS, ACLS, and PALS certification prior to clinical rotations.
+To have the charge removed from his/her Samford account, a nursing student must provide proof of insurance by completing the insurance waiver as instructed in the University Catalog. - Provide current documentation of BLS, ACLS, and PALS certification prior to clinical rotations.
 Certification courses are provided during Clinical Prep Week. - Adhere to the Code of Ethical and Professional Conduct as specified on the Samford University Catalog. - Possess a current unencumbered Multi-state Nursing License (by January 31). - Submit to background check prior to enrollment and random drug testing - Make a grade of "B" or better in each didactic course and a "pass" grade in each clinical course throughout the program.